mhaugrud/msumcspy/_sources/Functions/ProgramDevelopment.rst

    test.testEqual(distance(1,2, 1,2), 0)
    test.testEqual(distance(1,2, 4,6), 5)
-   test.testEqual(distance(0,0, 1,1), 1.4142)
+   test.testEqual(distance(0,0, 1,1), 1.41)

 .. admonition:: Fix the error ...

    Two of the tests pass but the last one fails.
 Is there still an error in the function?

    Frequently we discover errors in the functions that we are writing.
 However, it is possible that there is an error in a test.
 Here the error is in the precision of the correct answer.

-   Correct the test by changing the correct answer.
+   - There are circumstances where 2 digits to the right of the decimal point is sufficiently precise.
+Correct the test by typing ``, 2)`` after 1.41.
+The parameter 2 could be replaced with a differt number.
+By default the precision is 5.

+   - Copy line 11 to line 12.
+Delete ``, 2``.
+Change ``1.41`` to ``1.41421`` and run.

-Now the tests pass!
+Now all four the tests pass!
 Wonderful!
 However, you may still need to perform additional tests.

 When you start out, you might add only a line or two of code at a time.
 As you